python-poetry/poetry/docs/cli.md

 poetry update
 ```

-This will resolve all main dependencies of the project and write the exact versions into `poetry.lock`.
+This will resolve all dependencies of the project, write the exact versions into `poetry.lock`,
+and subsequently update the main dependencies.

 If you just want to update a few packages and not all, you can list them as such: